The way you use your time is the way you live your life.

 If your goal is jammed at the planning stage, step outside the box.
 Loosen up by combining 2 divergent ideas to create a new option.
 It’s a great way to enrich the outcome of your goal.

 Imagine that you have a long term goal and are just starting to plan the steps for accomplishing it.
 Your tendency is probably to approach this in a logical, linear fashion, going from A to B to C and so on.
 If you get stymied at “A” you’ll be stuck and will never get to B or C … let alone Q or R!
 That first step looms like a wall.
 How do you get past it?
-(And it doesn’t have to be only at the first step – ANY place where you become mired can begin to feel like a hurdle or a wall … or a box!)
+(And it doesn’t have to be only at the first step – ANY place where you become mired begins to feel like a hurdle or a wall, or a box!)

-When you’re stuck, are you able to step outside of the box?
+So, when you’re stuck, are you able to step outside of the box?
 How does this work for you?
 I’d love to hear!

-What if you could find another hour every day?
+Now, what if you could find another hour every day?
 You can!
 You are invited to sign up and download The New Finding Time Boundary Template.
 It’s FREE, and when you sign up you will also receive (if you don’t already) my FREE, weekly Finding Time Tips and my FREE, monthly Award-Winning Finding Time E-zine!

 Let’s explore time together …